 My family does use glass jars for our home pressure canning.
 For example, we’ve got a decent garden going and make preserves, pickled vegetables, and pressure-canned veggies.
 These jars are mostly stored in our basement.

-They could still be destroyed by debris crashing down on them, but the basement is generally the safest room when it comes to natural disasters.
+They could still be destroyed by debris crashing down on them.
+Still, the basement is generally the safest room when it comes to natural disasters.

 - Cheap and easy